 1. The quality of themes.

 Thousands of free and premium themes are available for those planning to create a WordPress-based website for their startup.
 However, you need to be careful in selecting a reliable theme from those available.
-The theme should be flexible and you need to have the ability to make modifications without much
+The theme should be flexible and you need to

 Successful product marketing is looking at products and services from the customer or user’s point of view.
 User-centered design optimizes products for how users need to use them, rather than forcing users to change their behavior to use a product.